 Some brands, especially those who are happy to take the risk and opt for a premium, refined look can look amazing as dark websites.

-So if you prefer lively black websites, the following themes that you can use deliver on every count:
+So if you prefer lively black websites, the following themes that you can use deliver on every count, check out EXO above.

 Want to use dark or black designs on your next website?

-If you have taken inspiration from any of these examples and want to join the dark side on your next website, here are a few theme suggestions you could use:
+If you have taken inspiration from any of these examples and want to join the dark side on your next website, we've included as part of our list a few theme suggestions you could use.

 Frequently Asked Questions